The second we got our farm, natural chicken keeping became a priority.

 Learn about common ailments and how to treat them (natural remedies or conventional) before or as soon as you get your flock—life will get a lot simpler, and you’ll be better prepared to help your hen when she’s in trouble.

-While as a new flock owner, you will likely make mistakes, natural chicken keeping is full of rewards—just give it your best shot!
+While as a new chicken keeper, you will likely make mistakes, natural chicken keeping is full of rewards—just give it your best shot!